Tomich0012/repo_that_will_be_analysez/folder_to_analyse/real_estate_scraper/README.md

 ### `listings.json`

 *   A sample JSON file containing listings data.
-This file serves as a demonstration of the project's output and provides a reference point for other developers working with the scraper.
+This file serves as a demonstration of the project's output and provides a reference point for

 # Folder Structure
 ------------------